shervinea/cheatsheet-translation/es/cheatsheet-machine-learning-tips-and-tricks.md

 **19. Coefficient of determination ― The coefficient of determination, often noted R2 or r2, provides a measure of how well the observed outcomes are replicated by the model and is defined as follows:**

-&#10230; Coeficiente de determinación: el coeficiente de determinación, a menudo indicado como R2 o r2, proporciona una medida de qué tan bien los resultados observados son replicados por el modelo y se define de la siguiente manera:
+&#10230; Coeficiente de determinación: el coeficiente de determinación, a menudo indicado como R2 o r2, proporciona una medida de lo bien que los resultados observados son replicados por el modelo y se define de la siguiente manera:

 <br>